science-computing/wartungsplan/README.md

 #### Rrule ####

-A quarterly rule coudl look the following two ways.
+A quarterly rule could look the following two ways.
 The first will run every three months on the 28th, which could be a weekend.
 The second will take place every twelve weeks on Thursdays.
 And the third example - every three months on the first Monday: